DidntPot/Magic-Elephant/README.md

 # **CONTRIBUTING**

 *Contributions are very welcome!
-Issues, pull requests and feature requests are highly appreciated.
+Pull requests and feature requests are highly appreciated.
 Opening a pull request?
 Consider joining our Discord server to discuss your changes!
 Also have a read through the CONTRIBUTING.md for more info.*

+## !!!!!!!!!!!!!!!!!
+WARNING !!!!!!!!!!!!!!!!!
+OPEn issue = -9999 social credit your execution date is tomoro

 # **WORLDS**